Centennial Child Custody Attorneys

-Helping Families Navigate the Child Custody Process in Douglas, Arapahoe, Jefferson, Adams, Denver, Boulder, El Paso Counties, & Surrounding Areas
+Comprehensive Child Custody Guidance in Douglas, Arapahoe, Jefferson, Adams, Denver, Boulder, El Paso Counties, & Surrounding Areas

 Solutions Based Family Law is dedicated to providing clients with comprehensive legal counsel.

-Many people believe that the state and court automatically side with the mother in child custody cases.
+Many believe that the state and court automatically side with the mother in child custody cases.
 However, that cannot be further from the truth.
-Colorado family law courts do not side with either parent but rather focus on the best interest of the child.
+Colorado family law courts do not side with either parent but rather focus on the child's best interest

 • Income or salary